jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/4_Physical_Load.typ

 Their established methodology primarily employs #glspl("lie") in ground-based testing configurations.
 This existing expertise offers significant advantages regarding implementation efficiency.
 The sustained application of this testing methodology by IMA demonstrates both its economic viability and technical reliability.
 Moreover, cost projections for this approach are considerably lower than the alternative methods, primarily due to existing infrastructure, established procedures, and personnel expertise.

 A significant advantage of this approach relates to instrumentation implementation.
 The absence of high-velocity airflow around the wing structure enables optimal placement and utilization of measurement systems with minimal environmental interference.
 However, it is important to acknowledge that this method presents certain limitations regarding aerodynamic load approximation accuracy.
 While flight testing would theoretically provide the most representative aerodynamic loading conditions, it is noteworthy that even this approach cannot guarantee purely undisturbed aerodynamic loading.
 The installation of measurement devices on the wing surface inevitably alters its geometry.
 This geometric modification, however minimal, significantly influences the flow behavior due to the fundamental characteristics of fluid dynamics.
 Turbulent fluid flows are recognized as chaotic systems @Roessler1976 @Lu2002 @Rickles2007 @SPROTT2020 @Boeing2016 @Chen1999 @dryer2007spontaneous @Argyris2017 @Strogatz2019 @Datseris2022, characterized by their extreme sensitivity to initial conditions.
-This phenomenon, formally known as *Sensitive Dependence on Initial Conditions* @Datseris2022 @Strogatz2019, results in exponential divergence of system behavior over time, even from imperceptible variations.
+This phenomenon, formally known as #emp_[Sensitive Dependence on Initial Conditions] @Datseris2022 @Strogatz2019, results in exponential divergence of system behavior over time, even from imperceptible variations.
 Current physical understanding employs the Navier-Stokes equations @Blazek2015 as the most comprehensive model for fluid behavior, these being non-linear coupled differential equations that inherently exhibit chaotic characteristics.

 These considerations suggest that experimental flight testing would not necessarily provide purely undisturbed aerodynamic forces.
 The same limitations regarding flow disturbance apply to wind tunnel testing.
 The viability of the ground-based testing approach depends primarily on the fidelity with which continuous aerodynamic loading experienced during flight can be approximated through discrete load application.